pvcraven/web-development-class/source/semester_1/01_HTML/03_html_tutorial/basic_html.rst

 HTML Comments
 ^^^^^^^^^^^^^

-Like many languages, HTML has comments.
-Comments are created like the following:
+Like many languages, HTML has **comments**.
+Comments are just for the developer and not displayed to the user.
+They are a nice way of documenting your code, or disabling sections of code.
+Comments are created
+like the following:

 ``<!-- This is my comment -->``